cia-labs/anya-files/docs/current-ark-infra-architecture.md

-# Current ARK Infrastructure Architecture
+# ARK Infrastructure

-Details about the current architecture of ARK will be documented here.
+Details about the ARK infrastructure architecture will be documented here.

+_As of January 28th, 2024_